JulieTim/assembly/proposals/assembly-process/stories-for-distributed-popular-assemblies.md

 Assembly Member Stories
 -----------------------

+*Members agree with the terms and conditions of membershio.*

-* Agree assembly membership terms and conditions
+* Agree membership terms and conditions

 *Members may encourage other people to join the assembly.*